-The “common” tourist route to the infamous Auschwitz death camp generally divided into two semi-equal parts.
+The “common” tourist route to the infamous Auschwitz death camp is generally divided into two semi-equal parts.
 Visiting the Auschwitz-1 (Main Camp) and the Auschwitz-2 (Birkenau).
-We should keep in mind that the historical importance of the place extends beyond the camp fence and a number of places of this significance can be found on a short distance around the barbed wire perimeter.
-While walking-and-researching along the Birkenau, I have noticed the narrow focus of the guided tours, self-restricted in time and objects to visit.
-Only a minor part of people, who visit the Auschwitz Birkenau camp, succeed to see the sites beyond the fence and pre-planned multi-people routes.
-This practice allows millions of people to visit the Memorial complex, honor the memory of the victims.
+We should keep in mind that the historical importance of the place extends beyond the camp fence (Plaszow camp in Krakow is another preserved example) and a number of places of this significance can be found on a short distance around the barbed-wire perimeter.
+While walking and researching along the Birkenau, I noticed the narrow focus of the guided tours, self-restricted in time and objects to visit.
+Only a minor part of the people, who visit the Auschwitz Birkenau camp, succeed to see the sites beyond the fence and pre-planned multi-people routes.
+This practice allows millions of people to visit the Memorial complex, and honor the memory of the victims.
 Therewith, if you have additional 1-2 hours, you can expand your understanding of the Birkenau and I hope my improvised route with photos and a map would help you to manage this idea.

-On the same historical principal as the polish city of OSWIECIM has become infamously world-wide known giving a name to the Auschwitz death camp, a small village of Brzezinka, poorly acknowledged by the tourists, gave a name to Birkenau.
-‘Auschwitz’ word reflects the German linguistic equivalent of the polish ‘Oswiecim’ and ‘Birkenau’ is little more than German interpretation of ‘Brzezinka’.
-The “Brzezinka” itself historically originates from the polish ‘brzoza’, which means ‘birch’.
-Brzezinka village scratches back to the XIV century and between now and then also was a part of the Austro-Hungarian Empire and had made its way back to the Poland state after the First World War.
+On the same historical principle as the Polish city of OSWIECIM has become infamously worldwide known to give a name to the Auschwitz death camp, a small village of Brzezinka, poorly acknowledged by the tourists, gave a name to Birkenau.
+‘Auschwitz’ word reflects the German linguistic equivalent of the Polish ‘Oswiecim’ and ‘Birkenau’ is little more than a German interpretation of ‘Brzezinka’.
+The “Brzezinka” itself historically originates from the Polish ‘brzoza’, which means ‘birch’.
+Brzezinka village scratches back to the XIV century and between now and then also was a part of the Austro-Hungarian Empire and had made its way back to Poland state after the First World War.
 The first railway station modernized the place back in 1856 and at that time was facing the Brzezinka village.

 The present-day Brzezinka village, which is spread out between the Oswiecim railway station and the Auschwitz Birkenau memorial, was largely reconstructed after World War Two.
-As a mean to expand the Auschwitz-2 camp back in spring 1941, the Germans decided to dishouse the villagers of Brzezinka.
-A special commission of the occupational bureaucratic origin had taken the decision on February 10, 1941.
-The mass expulsion of the civilians, managed from 7 to 12 April, was followed by the dismantling of almost 500 households.
+As a means to expand the Auschwitz-2 camp back in the spring of 1941, the Germans decided to dishouse the villagers of Brzezinka.
+A special commission of occupational bureaucratic origin had taken the decision on February 10, 1941.
+The mass expulsion of the civilians managed from 7 to 12 April, was followed by the dismantling of almost 500 households.
 Only six houses at that time were historically determined to avoid the earthmover bulldozers.
-Construction materials of the demolished houses of Brzezinka were used to raise the brick barracks of the camp.
-A walking experience along the streets of the village reveals historical banners and the adjacent highway open the panoramic view over Brzezinka.
+Construction materials from the demolished houses of Brzezinka were used to raise the brick barracks of the camp.
+A walking experience along the streets of the village reveals historical banners and the adjacent highway opens the panoramic view over Brzezinka.